 In more Qbrexza news, the Japanese company Maruho has licensed Qbrexza (as M6060) and is working on the Phase 3 trials necessary for Japanese approval of the topical cloths to treat underarm excessive sweating.
-Dermira and Maruho report that the prevalence of primary axillary hyperhidrosis in Japan is estimated to be approximately 5.75% of the population (or approximately 7.5 million people).
+Maruho reports that the prevalence of primary axillary hyperhidrosis in Japan is estimated to be approximately 5.75% of the population (or approximately 7.5 million people).
 That is a large number of hyperhidrosis sufferers who could potentially find help through Qbrexza in the future.

 Oral Medicine Specifically for Palmar Hyperhidrosis

 Atacama Therapeutics (Wellesley, MA) is a more recent entry into the hyperhidrosis world.
-The company believes their product could be useful in the treatment of palmar as well as other forms of primary hyperhidrosis, and reports successful completion of a Phase 2 clinical trial related to hyperhidrosis.
+The company believes their product could be useful in the treatment of palmar as well as other forms of primary hyperhidrosis and reports successful completion of Phase 2 clinical trial related to hyperhidrosis.
 Data is not yet available, however.
 We’re watching the journals and research conferences carefully and will update you as soon as we can.

 In related research, Atacama has a clinical trial for palmar Hh listed here.
 Recruitment for the study site in Norfolk, Virginia seems to be ongoing.
 Consider reaching out to ClinicalResearch@therapeuticsinc.com to see if you might qualify.

-The trial is looking at two different oral doses of AT-5214 (dexmecamylamine HCl) versus a placebo in patients with severe primary palmar hyperhidrosis (sweaty palms).
+The trial is looking at two different oral doses of AT-5214 (dexmecamylamine HCl) versus placebo in patients with severe primary palmar hyperhidrosis (sweaty palms).
 Dexmecamylamine HCl is a single isomer of mecamylamine that inhibits α3β4 nicotinic receptors and is a nicotine acetylcholine antagonist.

 What else is happening in hyperhidrosis research?
 Find out by reading all three parts 2021 Hyperhidrosis Research & Treatment Pipeline Report (located in our blogs).
-Heads-up: it includes TEN really interesting hyperhidrosis studies focusing on everything from new ways to use iontophoresis, lasers and botulinum toxin to manage excessive sweating that can be a complication of limb amputation.
+Heads-up: it includes TEN really interesting hyperhidrosis studies focusing on everything from new ways to use iontophoresis, lasers, and botulinum toxin to manage excessive sweating that can be a complication of limb amputation.
 Love this type of work from us?
 Please support the International Hyperhidrosis Society so we can keep it coming.

 Do You Want to Help with Hh Research?

-For researchers and organizations conducting clinical, market or educational research, the International Hyperhidrosis Society is here to help.
+For researchers and organizations conducting clinical, market, or educational research, the International Hyperhidrosis Society is here to help.
 Whether your project is targeted or broad, get in touch to learn how we can make the process smooth, efficient, and successful.
-We have deep experience in refining protocols, ensuring a patient-centric approach, and improving participation, adherence and reliability.
+We have deep experience in refining protocols, ensuring a patient-centric approach, and improving participation, adherence, and reliability.
 This, combined with our ability to make connections across the miles, across disciplines, and across the bench is central to all we do.